onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :id: R-01896
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

     A VNF's Heat Orchestration Template's parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.